 Unique experience – Our Rainbow Nation mixture

-The Big Five and other African wildlife, sandy beaches, friendly people, smorgasbord of cultural experiences, hiking trails, mountains, luxury safaris, top sporting events, abundance of bird species, fantastic shopping – you name it, we have it!
+The Big Five and other African wildlife, sandy beaches, friendly people, a smorgasbord of cultural experiences, hiking trails, mountains, luxury safaris, top sporting events, an abundance of bird species, fantastic shopping – you name it, we have it!

 South Africa – a land of diversity

 Whether you are looking for accommodation, a wildlife safari, a golfing holiday, a family getaway to the beach, an exciting incentive destination, a self-drive itinerary or a fully guided tour of South Africa, let Falcon Africa Safaris assist you.